brti-dev/webdev-notes/HTTP.md

   When this status code is returned for a byte-range request, the response SHOULD include a Content-Range entity-header field specifying the current length of the selected resource (see section 14.16).
 This response MUST NOT use the multipart/byteranges content- type.
 *10.4.18 417 Expectation Failed*
   The expectation given in an Expect request-header field (see section 14.20) could not be met by this server, or, if the server is a proxy, the server has unambiguous evidence that the request could not be met by the next-hop server.
+*10..
+422 UNPROCESSABLE ENTITY*
+  The server understands the content type of the request entity (hence a 415 Unsupported Media Type status code is inappropriate), and the syntax of the request entity is correct (thus a 400 Bad Request status code is inappropriate) but was unable to process the contained instructions.
 *10.5 Server Error 5xx*
   Response status codes beginning with the digit "5" indicate cases in which the server is aware that it has erred or is incapable of performing the request.
 Except when responding to a HEAD request, the server SHOULD include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
 User agents SHOULD display any included entity to the user.
 These response codes are applicable to any request method.
 *10.5.1 500 Internal Server Error*